microsoft/AirSim/docs/px4_sitl.md

 You will also see information about which ports are configured for mavlink connection to the PX4 app.
 The default ports have changed recently, so check them closely to make sure AirSim settings are correct.
     ```
-    INFO  [simulator] Waiting for simulator to connect on UDP port 14560
+    INFO  [simulator] Waiting for simulator to connect on TCP port 4560
     INFO  [init] Mixer: etc/mixers/quad_w.main.mix on /dev/pwm_output0
     INFO  [mavlink] mode: Normal, data rate: 4000000 B/s on udp port 14570 remote port 14550
     INFO  [mavlink] mode: Onboard, data rate: 4000000 B/s on udp port 14580 remote port 14540